Motorcycle driver dies in Fayetteville crash on Raeford Road

 FAYETTEVILLE, N.C.
-(WTVD) -- A man died in Fayetteville on Friday morning when he got into a crash on Raeford Road.
+(WTVD) -- A motorcyclist died in a crash on Raeford Road in Fayetteville on Friday.

-Fayetteville Police Department said the collision happened around 7 a.m. near Strickland Bridge Road.

-The man who died was riding a motorcycle when he crashed with another vehicle.
+According to Fayetteville police, 27-year-old Marcus Shawndale Scott was approaching the Strickland Bridge Road intersection on a 2011 Harley Davidson motorcycle at the same time a 2013 Hyundai car was heading from Strickland Bridge Road onto Raeford Road.
+The two vehicles collided in the intersection.

 Motorcycle driver dies in Fayetteville crash on Raeford Road